 by the male hierarchy.

-perspective, the male psyche, the female psyche, and as you
+the male psyche, the female psyche, and as you pointed out,

-and internal is the feminine and the other being a masculine
+is the feminine and the other being a masculine energy, a more

 Both are necessary for every human being to function